How to make the Hot Santa Hat Wreath Craft

 Preparing the items:

-Remove all of the black and silver/purple garland from the frame.
+Remove all of the black and silver/purple garland from the frame leaving the ribbon hanger.
 The frame will look like this when done.

 If Halloween is over and you can’t find the witch hat frame Serendipities Closet has a video on how to create a witch hat frame from plastic hangers.